panda-re/panda/panda/plugins/hooks2/README.md

 * I've only used this against 1 re-hosted ARM firmware.
 It compiles for X86 and X64; however, I haven't verified that it works.
 * Sometimes thread names are passed into on_process_start (example: "rs:main Q:Reg" from rsyslog)
+* Very little testing has been performed on the ADD_HOOKS2_FUNCTION() call.
+  It appears to work on ARM, but I haven't tried it on X86.
+Specifically, get_return_pc() needs to be looked at.

 Arguments
 ---------